 - either of two large coniferous trees of California, Sequoiadendron giganteum or Sequoia sempervirens, both having reddish bark and reaching heights of more than 300 feet (91 meters).

 Origin of sequoia

-Parker was angry at sequoia's Michael Moritz for having helped eject him from his previous company Plaxo.What's True in the Facebook Movie
+Parker was angry at Sequoia's Michael Moritz for having helped eject him from his previous company Plaxo.What's True in the Facebook Movie

-Unsurprisingly, sequoia believes we are at the brink of a serious recession.
+Unsurprisingly, Sequoia believes we are at the brink of a serious recession.

 Pilch shaded her eyes and looked at the sequoia's crown far above them.Legacy

 large American coniferous tree, 1857, from Modern Latin tree genus name given 1847 by Austrian botanist Stephan Endlicher (1804-1849), originally to a different tree, the coast redwood, apparently in honor of Sequoya (a.k.a.
 George Guess, 1760-1843), Cherokee man who invented a system of writing for his people's language, whose name is from Cherokee (Iroquoian) Sikwayi, a word of unknown etymology.

 Endlicher was a specialist in conifers, and he also was a philologist.
 But he never gave an etymology of this name and a search of his papers discovered no mention of Sequoya or the Cherokee writing system, and the connection is an assumption that some botanists have challenged, though no better candidate for a source has yet been found.